dbfl720/spring_quiz_221223/README.md

 There was an unexpected error (type=Internal Server Error, status=500).

-nested exception is org.apache.ibatis.exceptions.<span style="color:yellow">TooManyResultsException</span>: Expected one result (or null) to be returned by selectOne(), but found: 14
+nested exception is org.apache.ibatis.exceptions.TooManyResultsException: Expected one result (or null) to be returned by selectOne(), but found: 14

  <br><br>